-- iii) Professional fees decreased due to decreased requirement for professional services. - iv) Travel and promotion costs decreased due to no travels made for trade shows and analyst meetings during the period. - v) Interest income decreased due to decrease in cash available for placement. - vi) General exploration expenses increased due to an increase in the consideration of potential new properties.
+- i) Investor relations fees decreased due to decrease in investor relations activities. - ii) Office and general expenses decreased due to decrease in the time expended administering the company. - iii) Professional fees decreased due to decreased requirement for professional services. - iv) Regulatory fees and taxes increased since increased activities such as warrant re-price, extension of expiry dates for warrants etc. - v) Travel and promotion costs decreased due to no travels made for trade shows and analyst meetings during the period. - vi) Interest income decreased due to decrease in cash available for placement. - vii) General exploration expenses increased due to an increase in the consideration of potential new properties.